shankar-r10n/spt-aca-hol/README.md

 # Azure Container Apps Hands-on-Labs

 ## Overview
-Martha, the CTO of the boutique technology consulting firm - StartUps & More Inc. (SUM Inc.), requires  her consultants to be conversant with emergent technologies & methodologies at a consistent yet fast pace .
-One of the key decisions she makes with the  advent of every new technology is to determine - it's fit-to-purpose & efficacy - before having her consultants delve deeper themselves and consequently having them help their firm's clients.
+Martha, the CTO of the boutique cloud-native technologies consulting firm - StartUps & More Inc. (SUM Inc.), requires  her consultants to be conversant with emergent technologies & methodologies at a consistent yet fast pace.
+One of the key decisions she makes with the  advent of every new technology is to determine - it's fit-to-purpose & efficacy - before having her consultants delve deeper themselves & consequently having them help their firm's clients.

 Azure Container Apps (ACA) - the newest offering from Microsoft providing a serverless platform for running containerized microservices  - is on the top of Martha's emerging tech list for a few  important reasons that she has heard so far -
 1. ACA can empower developers to build cloud-native solutions focusing on their apps rather than cloud infrastructure.